 NAZIS AND ARABS

-During his performance at Columbia University in New York City on September 24, 2007, Iran's President, Mahmoud Ahmadinejad, declared: "... assuming this [the Holocaust] happened, what does it have to do with the Palestinian people?"
+During his propaganda performance at Columbia University in New York City on September 24, 2007, Iran's anti-Semitic, Holocaust-denying President, Mahmoud Ahmadinejad, declared: "... assuming this [the Holocaust] happened, what does it have to do with the Palestinian people?"

 Actually, quite a lot.

-The Nazis could not have annihilated one-third of the Jewish people from the face of the Earth without the enthusiastic collaboration of their local allies among the Swiss, the French, the Italians, the Romanians, the Poles, the Lithuanians, the Latvians, the Estonians, the Hungarians, the Slovaks, the Serbs, the Croats, the Bosnians, the Albanians of Kosovo, the Bulgarians, the Belarusians, the Ukrainians, the Dutch, the Belgians, the Norwegians, the Swedes and, yes, the “Palestinian” Arabs (with a large assist from Great Britain).
+Nazi Germany could not have annihilated one-third of the Jewish people from the face of the Earth without the enthusiastic collaboration of its ideological allies among the Austrians, the Swiss, the French, the Italians, the Romanians, the Poles, the Lithuanians, the Latvians, the Estonians, the Hungarians, the Czechs, the Slovaks, the Serbs, the Croats, the Muslims of Bosnia, the Muslims of Kosovo, the Bulgarians, the Belarusians, the Ukrainians, the Dutch, the Belgians, the Norwegians, the Danes, the Swedes, the Icelanders and, yes, the Arabs, including the “Palestinian” Arabs (with a large assist from Great Britain, whose abhorrent conduct was tacitly supported by the United States).

 Nazis ‘shipped arms to Palestinians’